D-Sahasra/Online_Summer_Internship_2026/README.md

 Stack the three videos i.e. raw, object-detected and object-segmented into a single video using vstack and add audio to it.

+## WEEK 4

+**_Task 1- YOLO Analysis Configuration Report_**

+Explore YOLO dataset directory structure and configuration files, also analyze YOLO label files containing class IDs and normalized object coordinates used for object detection training.

+**_Task 2- Create a YOLO-Compatible dataset_**

+Creat a YOLO-compatible labeled dataset using Label Studio in a separate virtual environment by extracting image frames from a real-world object detection video.
+Generate files required for training and validation using the YOLOv26 framework.